RiccardoMasutti/btcpayserver-doc-1/docs/FAQ/FAQ-General.md

 ## What is BTCPay Server?

-BTCPay Server is a free and open-source cryptocurrency payment processor which allows you to receive payments in Bitcoin (on-chain and via the Lightning Network) and altcoins directly, with no fees, transaction cost or a middleman.
+**BTCPay Server is a free and open-source cryptocurrency payment processor** which allows you to **receive payments in Bitcoin** (on-chain and via the Lightning Network) and altcoins directly, with no fees, transaction cost or a middleman.

-BTCPay is a non-custodial invoicing system which eliminates the involvement of a third-party.
+BTCPay is a non-custodial **invoicing system** which eliminates the involvement of a third-party.
 Payments with BTCPay go directly to your wallet, which increases the privacy and security.
 Your private keys are never required to receive payments to your BTCPay Server.
 There is [no address re-use](#how-does-btcpay-create-a-new-address-for-each-invoice) since each invoice uses a new address for receiving payments to your wallet.

 ## Why should I choose BTCPay over other processors?

 The most significant advantage of BTCPay over other processors is that it is entirely free and open-source, non-custodial software, created by the community.
 While most of the other processors hold your Bitcoins, BTCPay allows you to receive payments P2P, directly to your software or hardware wallet.

 BTCPay is a self-hosted software.
-This means that you are your own payment processor.
+This means that you are **your own payment processor**.
 There are no subscriptions, no transaction fees.
 There's no third-party involvement which significantly increases the censorship-resistance, privacy, and security for you and your customers.
 Furthermore, BTCPay enables you to become a processor yourself, so that you can offer different packages and help spread the adoption locally or globally.

 With BTCPay, you are your own bank.

 ## Why is everyone so excited about BTCPay?

-The community is excited about BTCPay and often recommends it to merchants or content creators because it offers a direct way for store-owners and charities to receive Bitcoin payments, which significantly improves the privacy of the customers/donors.
+The community is excited about BTCPay and often recommends it to merchants or content creators because it offers a **direct way for store-owners and charities to receive Bitcoin payments**, which significantly improves the privacy of the customers/donors.

 BTCPay doesn't compromise on censorship-resistance, which is one of the main features of Bitcoin.
 Besides that, being free and open-source it gives an excellent opportunity for developers to build things and integrations on top of BTCPay.